It is a broad medical term used to denote kidney disease or damage, which can eventually lead to kidney failure.

 This goal is still a remote prospect.
 There are some additional caveats to consider when treating immunoglobulin A nephropathy.

-Immunoglobulin A nephropathy has a highly variable course, ranging from benign recurrent hematuria to rapid progression to chronic renal failure.
+Immunoglobulin A nephropathy has a variable course, ranging from benign recurrent hematuria to rapid progression to chronic renal failure.
 Therefore, the decision about which patients to treat should be based on prognostic factors and the risk of progression.

 They produce little statistically significant evidence regarding the heterogeneity of patients with immunoglobulin A nephropathy, the diversity of study treatment protocols, and the length of follow-up.